brunoacafonso/SpaceX-Falcon9/README.md

  Data standardization, split into training and test data, model fit using logistic regression, decision tree, support vector machine and $k$-nearest neighbours.
 This file also includes details on the hyperparameter grids used in each model.

  ### Webscraping Falcon 9 and Heavy Falcon launches
  An alternative way to obtain data on SpaceX launches.
-Instead of using the API from the SpaceX website, in this file we web scrape the data from a Wikipedia web page.
+Instead of using the API from the SpaceX website, in this file the data was scraped from a Wikipedia web page.